William Randolph Hearst Foundation United States Senate Youth Program

 - Student transcript or standardized test data

 - A student essay on a significant currently debated issue or problem before the United States Congress.
 The student must (1) identify and describe the controversy surrounding the issue or problem, (2) state major points of view on the matter expressed by members of Congress and others, and (3) take a position on the issue or problem.
 The position should be supported by specific evidence and reasoning.
 References must be cited.

 Students applying for a second time may not use a previously submitted essay.

 NOTE: The essay must not exceed 4 pages, double spaced in Arial 12 font, between 1000 and 1200 words; the word count must appear at the bottom of the page.

 - A student statement of leadership activities, on a separate sheet of paper, that describe activities and interests that demonstrate the student’s leadership qualities and activities at school and/or in the community.
 Activities that demonstrate the student’s interest in the political process of governance should be emphasized.

 NOTE: The essay must not exceed 1 page, double spaced in Arial 12 font; it may not exceed 300 words.

 - Resume (Extra Curricula Activities)

-- A letter of recommendation from the high school principal and/or designee.
+- A letter of recommendation from the high school principal.

 The student application form must be postmarked on or before